 - Neem protects the skin from skin diseases.
-Neem Extracts, oils, decoctions are used for skin infection.
+Neem Extracts, oils, and decoctions are used for skin infections.

-- Neem oil is used for killing the head lice, even in dogs also.
+- Neem oil is used for killing head lice, even in dogs also.

 - Neem oil is used in the treatment of wounds to repel flies as an external application.

-- Neem is used to expel the worms and acts as an anthelmintic.
+- Neem is used to expel worms and acts as an anthelmintic.

-A bed is laid with Neem leaves to the patients affected with Small pox and Chicken pox.
+A bed is laid with Neem leaves for the patients affected with Smallpox and Chicken pox.

-Bunches of twigs are used as hand fans to the patients suffering with Smallpox or Chicken pox.
+Bunches of twigs are used as hand fans for patients suffering from Smallpox or Chicken pox.

 Hindus worship the village deities with Neem leaves.

-Telugu people prepare special chutney with flowers of Neem on Telugu New Year’s day (Ugadi) along with other new materials Jaggery, tamarind and other fruits.
-First they offer this to God and eat later by all the family members and celebrate the festival.
+Telugu people prepare special chutney with flowers of Neem on Telugu New Year’s day (Ugadi) along with other new materials Jaggery, tamarind, and other fruits.
+First, they offer this to God and eat later with all the family members and celebrate the festival.

 The wood obtained from the Neem tree is used in the making of windows and front doors and is believed to be auspicious.